cmars/dotfiles/README.md

 My dotfiles are my best friend.
 They are my life.
 I must master them as I must master my life.

 My dotfiles, without me, are useless.
-Without my dotfiles, on a remote instance, I am useless.
-I must provision and source my dotfiles true.
+Without my dotfiles, on a remote instance or new laptop, I am useless.

 # Install